 What Are Non-Functional Requirements?

-Contrary to functional requirements, non-functional requirements (NFRs) define the quality attributes of the software system.
+On the contrary, non-functional requirements (NFRs) define the quality attributes of the system.
 They outline how the system should perform and the ways the product should behave.

-Learn why NFRs are One of the Top Considerations for Realistic Software Project Estimation
+Learn why NFRs Are One of the Top Considerations for Realistic Software Estimation

-Non-functional requirements are essential to ensure the overall usability and efficiency of the software solution.
+Non-functional requirements are essential to ensure the overall usability and efficiency of your solution.
 They highlight particular conditions for the system to operate under, rather than certain behavior.

 While underestimating them leads to poor user experience and inability to meet their expectations, overestimating causes the rise in software development costs.
 Thus, it is vital to define the most significant ones to deliver a successful product and stay on budget.
 Brainstorm ideas with all stakeholders, classify NFRs according to execution and evolution qualities, and engage with your development team.